Five-a-side football: Indoor soccer

 Indoor soccer is an indoor variant played primarily in North America, typically with six-a-side teams on an ice hockey-sized pitch.

 Jorkyball

 Jorkyball is a 2vs2 format of football played in a plexiglass cage of 10m x 5m.
 The players can use the walls to pass and to score.
 The governing body is the Jorkyball International Federation.

 Beach soccer

-Beach soccer is a variation on five-a-side football in that it is played on a sandy surface.
+Beach soccer is a variation of five-a-side football that it is played on a sandy surface.
 Rules do not greatly differ from those found in regular five-a-side football.

+OmegaBall

+A variation with three five-a-side teams playing simultaneously on a circular pitch 60 yd in diameter.
+A team scores a point by advancing the ball through either of their opponents' goals.
+The game was invented and is seen primarily in the United States.

 Six-a-side football

 A variation with increased pitch size and number of players on a team.
 In this variation there are five outfield players and one goalkeeper on the pitch for each team at any time.
 Other rules do not differ from those found in five-a-side football.

 Seven-a-side football

 This is another variation with increased pitch and team size; in this case with six outfield players and a goalkeeper on each side.
 The rules differ from those from five-a-side.

 SUB football is a variation of seven-a-side football primarily played in Australia and New Zealand.
 The rules have been modified slightly to encourage new players to the game, with strict enforcement of non-contact and two ways to score points: by scoring a goal in the same manner as the other formats, or by scoring a board that is on either side of the goal.
 The boards are usually 2.5m long and one third of the height of the goal.
 A goal is 3 points and a board is 1 point.
 When the ball goes out of play, it may be kicked or thrown in.
 This applies to the sideline and corners.